 Member of the Governor's Child Welfare System Task Force Protective Services and Family Preservation Working Group, the Kansas Citizen Review Custody to Transition Panel and the National Association of Social Worker's Social Economic Justice and Peace Section Committee.

-I have also served as a case manager and Certified Marketplace Navigator (coordinated by the Kansas Association for the Medically Underserved) assisting individuals and businesses with enrolling for health insurance under the Affordable Care Act.
+I have also served as a case manager and Certified Marketplace Navigator assisting individuals and businesses with enrolling for health insurance under the Affordable Care Act.

 Years of working with individuals, especially those connected to the child welfare system revealed an extreme lack of education and understanding of the unique belief systems and practices held by Kansas families.
 This lack of cultural appreciation has resulted in a significant number of children being removed from their homes and placed into adoptive or foster care situations.
 These experiences often lead to a vicious and unnecessary cycle of childhood trauma that damages children and their families for generations.

-Serving as a broker, facilitator, mediator, researcher and community change agent allows me to be a voice for those who have yet to discover their own.
+Serving as an advocate, broker, facilitator, mediator, researcher and community change agent allows me to be a voice for those who have yet to discover their own.